Unitpost

 // Attachments come back as signed, expiring download URLs.

-const file = await unitpost.emails.received.attachment(
+const file = await unitpost.email.received.attachment(

 email.id,